mjhm/cukelib/src/REQUEST_RESPONSE.md

 This can be overridden first by members of the object passed to the `requestSupport.initialize` function.
 Typically this will execute in a cucumber "Before" hook and is stashed in the `_request.defaultOptions` universe property.
 Then in individual steps, parameters can be further overridden.
 In particular most of the steps allow for the specification of `method`, `body` and by a `routeStr`.
 The `routeStr` is parsed and combined with the `host` to create the request `url`.

-The result of the request is a promise that is stored in the `_request.responsePromise` and the actual options passed are stashed in `_request.requestOptions`.
+The result of the request is a promise that is stored in the `_requestResponsePromise` and the actual options passed are stashed in `_requestOptions`.

-The response steps react to the result of the `_request.responsePromise`.
+The response steps react to the result of the `_requestResponsePromise`.
 In particular the `matchPattern` response function passes the response body to the specified `lodash-match-pattern` template.